Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Retrievals

 in which $f_i$ and $S_{i, \lambda}$ are the filling factors and emergent spectra of the $i$th spectral component present on the stellar disk, $N$ is the number of spectral components, $R_s$ is the stellar radius, and $D_s$ is the stellar distance.
 The units of our model and simulated data are erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$.

 The goal of the retrieval procedure is to identify the values that maximize the likelihood $\mathcal{L}$ of the model ($F_\mathrm{model}$) when compared to the data ($F_\mathrm{data}$).
-For the natural logarithm\footnote{We use $\log$ to refer to the natural logarithm throughout this work.} of the likelihood function, we adopt
+For the natural logarithm of the likelihood function, we adopt

 Following \citet{emcee, emcee_v3}\footnote{See \url{https://emcee.readthedocs.io/en/stable/tutorials/line/}, for an example implementation.}, we model the $\sigma_\lambda$ as the quadrature sum of photon noise $\sigma_\mathrm{phot, \lambda}$, given by the simulations in \autoref{sec:precisions}, and an additional noise term $\sigma_\mathrm{jitter, \lambda}$, which encapsulates any additional noise present in the data.
 We parameterize the additional noise as a fractional underestimation of the variance following